Vitalicize1/Stock4U/tests/README.md

 # 🧪 Tests Directory

-This directory contains all test files for the Agentic Stock Predictor project.
+This directory contains all test files for the Stock4U project.

 ## 📋 Available Tests